rainbow cookie push pops

 My first idea was marshmallows.
 But they didn’t fit.
-Hence, these rainbow marshmallow kabobs.
+Hence, I used the marshmallows to make these rainbow marshmallow kabobs.
 So I stuck with cookies.

 The containers are great, though I doubted my intelligence when I first attempted assembling them.
 (I should note I have two masters degrees.
 They didn’t help.)
 They come with lids and everything.

 you will need:*